slowstone/leetcode/summary/sum.md

 ## k Sum 1 & 2

-return the count Given n distinct positive integers, integer k (k <= n) and a number target.
+&emsp;return the count Given n distinct positive integers, integer k (k <= n) and a number target.
 >1.
 Find k numbers where sum is target.
 Calculate how many solutions there are?
 >2. return alll